-- U.S. Department of Health & Human Services: Child Welfare - How to Report Suspected Child Maltreatment: Reporting Abuse - Mandatory Reporters of Child Abuse and Neglect: Mandatory Reporters
+- U.S. Department of Health & Human Services: How to Report Child Abuse and Neglect - Mandatory Reporters of Child Abuse and Neglect: Mandatory Reporters - CDC Child Abuse and Neglect Prevention

 Mental Health and Safety.
 As an adult volunteer overseeing the activities and behaviors of young girls, and similar to child abuse, you may witness other signs of harmful tendencies such as self-harm.
-Self-harm can take a physical form such as cutting, burning, bruising, excessive scratching, hair pulling or poisoning or drug use.
+Self-harm can take a physical form such as cutting, burning, bruising, excessive scratching, hair pulling, poisoning, or drug use.
 Other tendencies of self-harm are suicidal ideations that can be expressed verbally or with the written word.
 Another harmful expression involves harm to others which can be detected verbally or with physical aggression.
 If a situation of this nature is observed or comes to your attention in any form, always notify an appropriate council staff member immediately and follow your council guidelines with respect to next steps.
+The CDC provides informative guidance around identifying and responding to harmful behaviors: Self-Directed Violence and Other Forms of Self-Injury and also a section on at-risk youth Adverse Childhood Experiences (ACEs) Youth at Risk.